APereira23/cafe-regio/README.md

 # Project-Restaurant
-My first HTML project: a restaurant website
+My first HTML/CSS project: a restaurant website, complete with a menu page and a takeaway form!

 img credits: Pexels